The submission of applications is open from April 15th to June 20th, 2022

 The recruitment process is international

 and the number of places is limited to six.
 The programme is open to postgraduate in visual communication and graphic design who have completed a master’s degree or equivalent, and to professionals, regardless of their nationality – no age limit applies.
 Each researcher receives a personal grant of €4,450.
 The duration of the curriculum is 4 semesters: 3 semesters in Nancy (form October to March) and 1 semester of professionalisation/ internship.
-Applicants can present a personal research project or apply to one of the 2022 research programmes.
+Applicants can present a personal research project or apply to one of the 2024 research programmes: Titulus, or The Missing Scripts.

 Unicode has become an essential character-encoding standard for exchanging texts electronically.
-Unicode 14 encompasses 159 different writing systems, and 144 687 characters: its ambition is to include all the scripts of humanity.
+Unicode 15 encompasses 161 different writing systems, and more than 149 000 characters: its ambition is to include all the scripts of humanity.

-The decodeunicode.org website, started in 2005 by Johannes Bergerhausen, and its associated book « decodeunicode Schriftzeichen die der Welt » (ed.
+The decodeunicode.org website, started in 2005 by Johannes Bergerhausen, and its associated book decodeunicode Schriftzeichen die der Welt (ed.
 Hermann Schmidt) gives a fascinating insight into the richness and diversity of the scripts covered by Unicode.
-And yet, more than a hundred writing systems are still missing from Unicode.
-Minority scripts, sometimes ancient or undeciphered are still awaiting to be approved by the Unicode Consortium.
+And yet, more than a hundred writing systems are still missing from Unicode: minority and/or indigenous scripts, sometimes ancient or undeciphered (but not necessarily complex in their design), which are still awaiting to be approved by the Unicode Consortium.

 The aim of the Script Encoding Initiative (SEI) at the University of Berkeley is to provide the linguistic expertise required to submit new proposals for these writing systems to Unicode.
 Many of these scripts have never existed in a typographic form, and display some very interesting shapes: they represent a kind of unexplored territory for type designers.
 The Missing Scripts project aims to support the SEI’s proposals to Unicode, through the design of typefaces for the missing entries.
 To achieve this, a multi-year research program is implemented, based on a classification by Johannes Bergerhausen, who established different levels of complexity for these scripts, based on the SEI database.
 The work will be conducted over a number of years, combining several levels of expertise: linguistics (SEI, Berkeley), type design (ANRT) and graphic design / mediation (decodeunicode, Hochschule Mainz).